UsmanIjaz/flying-car-estimation-project/README.md

 ### Step 3: Prediction Step ###

-In this next step we will be implementing the prediction step of your filter.
+In this next step we will be implementing the prediction step of our filter.

 1. We will run scenario `08_PredictState`.
 This scenario is configured to use a perfect IMU (only an IMU).
 Due to the sensitivity of double-integration to attitude errors, we've made the accelerometer update very insignificant (`QuadEstimatorEKF.attitudeTau = 100`).
 The plots on this simulation show element of our estimated state and that of the true state.
 At the moment we should see that our estimated state does not follow the true state.